maarxx/SmarterScheduling/README.md

 #### Really Bad Moods, like Addiction Withdrawl

-If a pawn is having a really bad time, because their dog died, or they had to butcher their wife, or something, then instead of mental breaks, you'll see the mod simply adjusts automatically, holding them in Psyche more frequently, for longer periods of time, trying to keep them sane.
+If a pawn is having a really bad time, because their dog died, or they had to butcher their wife, or something, then instead of mental breaks, you'll see the mod simply adjusts automatically, holding them in Joy more frequently, for longer periods of time, trying to keep them sane.

 I think we can all agree that a pawn staying longer in your Recreation Room is better than a pawn that's gone Berserk.

-So if you see a pawn spending a long time in your Recreation/Psyche room, take a look at his Needs, and figure out what is wrong, and whether you can fix it.
+So if you see a pawn spending a long time in your Recreation/Joy room, take a look at his Needs, and figure out what is wrong, and whether you can fix it.

-Typically, a pawn kept in Psyche will increase until their Mood has stopped increasing, which is typically a very good Mood, and then they will be released automatically.
+Typically, a pawn kept in Joy will increase until their Mood has stopped increasing, which is typically a very good Mood, and then they will be released automatically.

 But if a pawn is having the worst time (think addiction withdrawl), then their mood might stop increasing even while it is still very low.
-The mod has a minimum threshold, it will not release pawns from Psyche until they are at least over their Minor Break threshold by 8%.
+The mod has a minimum threshold, it will not release pawns from Joy until they are at least over their Minor Break threshold by an amount.
 If even your best Dining/Recreation room cannot get them past that threshold, the mod will hold them in Psyche indefinitely, except to Sleep and Eat.

 This is probably the behavior that you want anyway.
-You are certainly no worse off than removing their leg.
+You are certainly no worse off than removing their legs.
 In many cases, this behavior is powerful enough to pull a pawn through an addiction and keep both their legs intact.

-Consider temporarily installing a production workbench inside Psyche to keep them busy and productive, with a stockpile so that other pawns haul in the supplies they'll need.
+Consider temporarily installing a production workbench inside Joy to keep them busy and productive, with a stockpile so that other pawns haul in the supplies they'll need.

 #### Technical Summary